chillemille/OverOptimism_in_GeneSetAnalysis/README.md

 **Note** that further preprocessing must be performed in Excel according to section **RNK: Ranked list file format (*.rnk)** in (https://www.gsea-msigdb.org/gsea/index.jsp).

 #### 3. Run GSEAPreranked optimisation
-As for the regular method *GSEA*, the required data sets are uploaded in the tab **Load data**, after which, however, you need to proceed to the tab **Run GSEAPreranked**.
-Further information on the necessary fields to be clicked and filled out can be obtained from the screenshots in folder `Results/Intermediate_results/GSEA_Preranked`.
+As for the regular method *GSEA*, the required data sets are uploaded in the tab **Load data**, after which you need to proceed to the tab **Run GSEAPreranked**.
+Further information on the necessary fields to be clicked and filled out can be obtained from the screenshots in folder `Results/Screenshots_WebApplications`.

 #### 4. Inspect documentation of the results (folder `R/Results/Documentation_Screenshots`)

-The documentation for GSEAPreranked is structured by both gene expression data sets (folders **Pickrell** and **Bottomly**).
-Within each folder, you will find a folder
+The documentation is placed in folders
-- **n_DEGS**: Contains data and documentation for the maximization of the number of differentially enriched gene sets
+- `Screenshots_GSEAPreranked_..._task1` for task 1 (for Bottomly or Pickrell data set)
-- **p_adj**: Contains data and documentation for the minimization of the adjusted p-values of two gene sets
+- `Screenshots_GSEAPreranked_... task2...`For task 2, (for Bottomly or Pickrell data set; for corresponding gene set).

 In the folders **n_DEGS** and **p_adj**, there are the following subfolders:
 - **Data**: Contains for the true and the 10 permuted sample labels the ...